Avid CNC is highly popular among businesses that are looking for affordable yet powerful CNC Machines.

 Once the CNC job is complete, you can easily remove the remnants from the spoilboard.

-The nails need to be purchased separately, and a box of it costs you around $39.
+The nails need to be purchased separately, and a box of them costs you around $39.

 Avid does not offer dust shoes for its CNCs.